 Now the serpent was the most cunning of all the wild animals that the Lord God had made.
 He said to the woman, “Did God really say, ‘You can’t eat from any tree in the garden’?”

 Satan attacked Eve by planting doubt in her mind about God’s Word.
 He continued with his attack by giving Eve the wrong interpretation since doubt was acting as a deteriorating agent of God’s Truth as seen in Genesis 3:4 which says, “No!
 You will not die,” the serpent said to the woman.

-If we start to doubt God’s Word, we won’t be protected from deception because by trusting in God’s Word, it transforms into the full armor of God (Ephesians 6:10-18) which shields us from being hit from the arrows of lies that are constantly bombarding us to kill our faith and trust in the scriptures.
+If we start to doubt God’s Word, we won’t be protected from deception because by trusting in God’s Word, it transforms into the full armor of God (Ephesians 6:10-18) which shields us from being hit by the arrows of lies which are constantly bombarding us to kill our faith and trust in the scriptures.

 Canon (The Bible) in Greek it’s called kanón which means (lit: a level, ruler), a rule, regulation, rule of conduct or doctrine, (b) a measured (defined) area, province.
 Strong’s #2583

 The Bible referred to as the canon which means (“rule, standard”) was used for a summary of orthodox Christian doctrine in the early Church (its “consensual theology”) – called “the rule (kanōn) of truth” or “rule of faith” (regula fidei).
 This represented the core theological convictions prevailing in the local churches in the “post-apostolic era” (particularly from ad 100 on).
 This was taken from Bible Hub words-studies Strong’s #2583